sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ## 4. Exception handling
 Exception handling in Scala is similar to that in Java and other languages, with `try`, `catch`, and `finally` blocks used to handle exceptions.

-We can declare a simply exception handling implementation by using the following syntax:
+We can declare a simple exception-handling implementation by using the following syntax:

 ##### **Code**
 ```Scala